 Once the whole candle is covered in peppermints, hot glue the piece of Christmas ribbon over the very bottom row, flush with the bottom of the candle.

 Add your candy trimmings into the top of the candle.
 When the wick burns, it will give off a faint smell of peppermint if the candle burns long enough since the wax will heat the peppermint a bit.

 Time to display this lovely holiday decor project

 Here is the finished DIY Peppermint Candle.
 I guarantee you that your party guests will want to know where you purchased this delightful decoration!

 Add a bowl of peppermint candy near by and a few simple holiday decor items and you have a pretty little tablescape that will delight your party guests.

 Have you used peppermints in craft projects?
 Tell us about your creation in the comments below.

-See how I used peppermint sticks in a Candy Cane holiday vase here.
+If you liked this fun holiday decor project, be sure to check out how I used whole peppermint sticks in a Candy Cane holiday vase here.